kora-projects/kora-docs/mkdocs/docs/v2/en/guides/testing-black-box.md

 AppContainer Not Starting:

 - Ensure Docker is running and accessible
-- Check that application JAR is built and available
+- Check that the distribution archive is built and available: the image copies `build/distributions/application.tar`
-- Verify Docker image configuration and base images
+- Verify Docker image configuration and base images; the base image must provide a Java 25 runtime
 - Check container logs for startup errors

+Readiness Wait Times Out:

+- Check the container logs: a failed graph build, a failed migration, or a wrong JDBC URL keeps `/system/readiness` at `503`
+- Confirm the wait strategy uses the system port `8085`, not the public port `8080`
+- Increase `withStartupTimeout(...)` if the first run also has to build the image
+- Do not switch the wait strategy to a log message: Kora's startup log wording is not a contract

 HTTP Connection Issues: